ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Installing your collection locally
 ----------------------------------

-You can install your collection locally in two ways:
+You have two options for installing your collection locally:

-  * from the tarball
+  * Install your collection locally from the tarball.
-  * from your git repository
+  * Install your collection locally from your git repository.

 Installing your collection locally from the tarball
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^